Jurickson Profar Preview, Player Props: Rockies vs. Rays

-Jurickson Profar -- .188 average over his past 10 games -- will be in action for the Colorado Rockies versus the Tampa Bay Rays, with Zack Littell on the mound, on August 22 at 6:40 PM ET.
+On Wednesday, Jurickson Profar (.242 on-base percentage in past 10 games, 76 points below season-long percentage) and the Colorado Rockies face the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-1) against the White Sox.
+He had a hitless performance in his previous game (0-for-2 with an RBI) against the Rays.

 Jurickson Profar Game Info & Props vs. the Rays